What is Nurofen?

 Ibuprofen, the active ingredient in Nurofen, is a non-steroidal anti-inflammatory drug (NSAID).
 It works by reducing the production of hormones that cause pain and swelling in the body.

 Ibuprofen is widely used to relieve common pains and aches, and it also decreases fever.

 How long does it take Nurofen to work?

 The treatment should begin to work 20-30 minutes after it is taken.

 How should I take Nurofen?

-Adults can take up to two tablets, four times a day, spread at least four hours apart.
+Adults can take up to two tablets, three times a day, spread at least four hours apart.